Learning

 Art, craft & design

-This age group is pretty much willing to explore (and equally reject) anything you put in front of them, but art is generally somewhere near the top of the list.
+This age group is usually willing to explore (or reject!) anything you put in front of them, but art is generally somewhere near the top of the list.
 There are great resources both in Cambridge and surrounding areas and in London.
 There is always demand for art groups for this age group.
-Some like the structure of a set project, such as the Explore and Discover Arts Award (easily do-able through the Fitzwilliam museum), but others prefer a more free-flow approach.
+Some like the structure of a set project, such as the Explore and Discover Arts Award, but others prefer a more free-flow approach.
 Cost can be next to nothing if you have a parent who is able and willing to pull everything together, or a group can get an art teacher in and each group member pays towards the cost, which varies according to how much the teacher charges, how many are in the group, and venue costs.

 It is not uncommon for some families to avoid arts and crafts all together, usually because the home ed parent doesn’t feel confident in that area (the exact same thing can be said for any subject, but for some reason ‘I can’t do maths’, and ‘I’m not creative’ seem to be the top ‘I don’t know what I’m doing!’ areas).
 However, generally speaking, if it is not embraced at this age, the child will probably not come back to it later as a career choice (it is very difficult to ‘compete’ with fellow artists at GCSE and A-Level who have been doing art all their lives, if you have only just started).
-However, there are no ‘never’s in home ed, and someone will always prove you wrong!
+However, there are no ‘never’s in home ed!

 English and Literacy

 There is no distinct age at which most home educated children learn to read, and research shows that the age range of home ed children learning to read is much wider than schooled children.
-Anecdotally speaking, the majority are probably reading independently by about 7 or 8, but it is not uncommon to see some children start later, even as late as 11 or 12 years old.
+Anecdotally speaking, the majority are probably reading independently by about 7 or 8, but it is not uncommon to see some children start later, even as late as 11 or 12 years old, and then catch up rapidly with their peers.

-Some say that your child will naturally learn to read, spell and punctuate all on their own if you read to them a lot, but many have found that not to be the case.
+Some say that your child will naturally learn to read, spell and punctuate all on their own if you read to them a lot and if they have access to plenty of different reading material (fiction and non-fiction, books, magazines, comics, instruction manuals, subtitles on TV programmes, etc.), but many have found that not to be the case.
 As ever, it is completely child dependent.
 Some say learning to read should never be a battle, they will all get there in their own time if you make it a positive experience.
 Others say that their child would never have learnt to read if they hadn’t battled them early on.
-Obviously, there is no way to prove it either way, so take comfort in knowing you can never be proved wrong!
-It is really a question of which method you have the most faith in, and if you lose heart part way through, switch.
+There is a lot of research about children learning to read, which you can deep-dive into if you want to.
+It is really a question of which method you believe is the most suitable for your child, and if you lose heart part way through, you can always switch.

 There are loads of wonderful on-line programmes and websites for helping you to teach your child to read, and many different reading schemes.
 The Cambridge libraries stock quite a few different schemes and you can often buy a whole reading scheme at a greatly reduced cost through The Book People, who often sell to parents through schools: www.thereadingpeople.co.uk.
 Sometimes books are sold through local home ed groups second hand, and charity shops are always a real winner.